Job classification process

 There are two application rounds per year for reviewing the classification of occupied positions that have changed significantly over the last 12 or more months.

-- Applications for Round 1 open in early February and close on 15 March.
+- Applications for Round 1 open in February and close in March.

-- Applications for Round 2 open in early July and close on 15 August.
+- Applications for Round 2 open in July and close in August.

 Once you've read and understood the information above, you can complete the application form for a reclassification.